 See Part 1, Section 4, #1 ("Consented to receiving")

-2. Identify: The message must identify the sender: contain the sender's company name, acronym, or otherwise be identifiable (eg "From Your Company Ltd").
+Your message must clearly state the sender's identity.
+It should include the sender's company name, acronym, or another identifiable marker, such as: "From Your Company Ltd."

 See Part 2, Subpart 1, #10